 For the 2000-01 and subsequent Manufacturing Industry Surveys, the business unit from which data is collected, and for which industry is classified, is the management unit.
 However, for earlier surveys, the relevant unit was the establishment.
 Although, for the majority of businesses, these units will be one and the same, larger businesses may consist of one management unit but several establishments.
 As a result of the change in collection methodology, the data for 2000-01 are not comparable with data from earlier surveys.
 However, the data from the earlier surveys are comparable with each other.

-Sports apparel and sports footwear are examples of sports and physical recreation products which could not be included in the table from the Manufacturing Industry Survey (table 11.1) because they were part of a larger product category predominantly out-of-scope of the ACLC Product Classification.
+Sports apparel and sports footwear are examples of sports and physical recreation products which could not be included in the table from the Manufacturing Industry Survey (table 11.1) because they were part of a larger product category predominantly out of scope of the ACLC Product Classification.
 Conversely, tarpaulins and motor vehicle covers are examples of out-of-scope products which are included in the table because they are part of a product category which is predominantly in scope.
 In addition, the first product category in the table (Articles for funfair, etc.) is a mixture of sports and physical recreation products (e.g. snooker tables, bowling alley equipment) and other leisure products (e.g. pinball machines, tables for casino games).
-This category is also included in the equivalent table for other leisure products in Other leisure products (table 14.1).
 As a result of the preceding, it is not appropriate to sum the values for each product in table 11.1 to obtain an estimate of the total value of production of all sports and physical recreation products.

 For 2000-01, the product category with the greatest value of production ($230.5m) was Boats for pleasure or sport (between 5 and 50 tonnes displacement).
 This was followed by Sporting equipment and accessories with production of $225.3m, and Small boats (under 5 tonnes displacement) with $175.3m.